DanLavine/willow/README.md

 3. Generic limits for concurrent processing to be placed on any number of messages throught the tagging system.
 ```

-* feature 1 - is solved where you cannot deploy the same `Deployment`, `ReplicaSet`, `DaemonSet` if one is already processing.
+* feature 1 - is present where you cannot deploy the same `Deployment`, `ReplicaSet`, `DaemonSet` if one is already processing.
-              As a user, you can still attempt to deploy any of these as much as you would like, but its only once the current
+              As a user, you can still attempt to deploy any of these as much as you would like.
+But its only once the current
               operation is done processing that the next operation happens.
 Which is the last configuration published
 * feature 2 - All of the tags are in [ `k8s namespace`, `k8s label.app`, `k8s kind (which is Deployment, ReplicaSet, etc.)`].
               It is also important to note that each of these all generate a `unique` item and are case sensitive.
-* feature 3 - In the world of K8s, the Limit for each of these operations is 1 and is not configurable
+* feature 3 - In the world of K8s, the limit for each of these operations is 1 and is not configurable

 ## So how can Willow, Limiter, and Locker enable these workflows